Updated: January 26, 2021

-When choosing an engagement ring you may wish for your opt for a wed-fit design.
+When choosing an moissanite engagement ring or a lab diamond engagement ring you may wish for your opt for a wed-fit design.
 A wed fit engagement ring is one which sits flush next to your wedding ring or eternity band, so no gap is shown between the two rings.
 Wed-fit rings usually feature raised settings, a selection of which are featured below.

 A gap resulting from a non-wed-fit ring is usually caused by a large centre stone, an unusually shaped or low setting.
 However, do not let a non-wed-fit ring stop you from purchasing your dream engagement ring, there are many solutions to closing the gap between a non-wed-fit ring and your wedding/eternity band.
 With our bespoke design service we can help you create a stunning wedding or eternity band to fit perfectly with your engagement ring.
 You can also read more about our customers Lauren's experience using our bespoke design service here.

 Pavé vs Channel

 For those wishing for an added luxury and sparkle for their moissanite engagement ring, you may wish to choose a stunning shoulder set design, where additional G/H SI conflict-free diamonds grace the rings shoulders, resulting in a breathtaking finish.
 Our shoulder set rings are available in your choice of beautiful pavé or channel settings.

 Appropriately named, pavé set rings are paved with a row of petite diamonds, held in place by mini prongs, barely visible when worn.
 Each diamond is set side by side, without a space, and covers the entirety of the band width to show very little metal visible underneath, creating the illusion that the ring is made entirely out of diamonds.